+*** 2nd Change (all new text)***

-Annex X: BSS (Business Support System) based energy credit handling
+6.x Solution #X: BSS (Business Support System) based energy credit handling

-X.1 General
+6.x.1 Key Issue mapping

+This solution maps to KI#1.

+6.x.2 Functional Description

 There are at least two ways to take energy into consideration, one is based on the amount of electricity consumed and the other is based on the price of electricity.

-X.2 Subscription based solutions
+Subscription based solutions

 This is based on how the electricity market sells green energy, in this case the operator would sell a green subscription.
 The operator would in this case purchase renewable energy covering the energy consumption for the subscription.
 This could be based on what an average subscriber would consume regarding energy required to provide the service, with or without a consumption aspect.
 The consumption-based aspect would be tied to the number of bytes that has been consumed.
 This to keep the subscription cost predictable and understandable for the user.